The “To Whom Do These Works Belong” Gallery at the Musée d’Orsay

 How to spot an MNR

 While most of MNR works displayed in the Musée d’Orsay’s collection are now displayed in the ‘To Whom Do These Works Belong?’ gallery, others can be spotted throughout the museum in the permanent collection galleries or as part of temporary exhibitions.
-For instance, you can currently view Georges Seurat’s Ruines à Grandcamp (MNR 1006) in Room 38 on the fifth floor.
+For instance, you can currently view Paul Cézanne’s Tête de viellard (MNR 650) in Room 11 on the ground floor.
 MNR works are recognisable thanks to their purple label.

 To discover the Musée d’Orsay’s entire MNR collection, please click here.